Here's how to retain staff after closing a foreign business entity

 Whether you're looking to hire remotely and expand into Europe, Asia, Latin America, the Middle East, North America, Africa or Caspian, Airswift is here to help.

-Airswift's EOR solutions add to the suite of services provided within our Global employment outsourcing (GEO) portfolio.
-This comprises a wide range of functions from international payroll services and tax administration to comprehensive HR services, overseeing employment contracts, and employee immigration.
+Airswift's Employer of Record solutions comprises a wide range of functions from international payroll services and tax administration to comprehensive HR services, overseeing employment contracts, and employee immigration.

 Get in touch with Airswift today and let us customise a service package specifically for your needs.